Crypto Taxes in South Africa 2026 – SARS Reporting Guide

 Capital Gains vs Revenue Income

-- Revenue nature: Frequent trading or crypto held primarily for resale.
-Gains are taxed as ordinary income at up to 45%.
+- Revenue nature: You’re trading frequently with profit on disposal as the primary motive.
+Gains are ordinary income at up to 45%.

 Capital Gains Tax (CGT) Rates

-- CGT inclusion rate: 40% of the gain is included in taxable income for individuals
+- CGT inclusion rate: 40% of the gain is included in your taxable income

 Taxable Events in South Africa